fleetbase/docs/docs/getting-started/install/install-from-source.md

 In the .env file, add the following environment variables.
 These variables are essential for the basic operation of the Fleetbase server:

 - `APP_URL`: The URL where your Fleetbase API is accessible.
 For development, you might use localhost.
 - `CONSOLE_HOST`: The URL for the Fleetbase console.
+Required for CORS configuration.
 - `DATABASE_URL`: The full database connection URL, including username, password, host, and database name.
 - `STOREFRONT_DB_CONNECTION`: The database connection name for the storefront.
 - `QUEUE_CONNECTION`: Defines the queue backend, which in this case is Redis.